jludzik/randomForest/README.rst

    *(You should see `(.venv)` appear at the beginning of your terminal line).*

 4. **Install the Package and Dependencies**
-   Install the project dependencies from requirements file and the package in editable mode:
+   Install the project dependencies from the requirements file and the package in editable mode:

    .. code-block:: bash